Meet our team

 Quality & Regulatory Manager

-She is responsible for our Quality Management System and ISO 13485 certification.
+She is responsible for our Quality Management System, ISO certification, Data Protection and Health, Safety and Wellbeing.

 Ciara McCready